codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 =======================

 You can turn on or off all auto-discovery in the system with the ``$enabled`` class variable.
-False will disable all discovery, optimizing performance, but negating the special capabilities of your modules.
+False will disable all discovery, optimizing performance, but negating the special capabilities of your modules and Composer packages.

 Specify Discovery Items
 =======================